-Being concerned about whether anxiety or stress will affect your baby is understandable, but it can also create a vicious cycle of thoughts.
-You may be feeling anxious during your pregnancy, then begin to worry if it this is affecting your baby and so become even more anxious.
+Being concerned about whether anxiety or stress will effect your baby is understandable, but it can also create a vicious cycle of thoughts.
+If you feel anxious during your pregnancy, you may begin to worry if it this is affecting your baby and so become even more anxious.

 Some pregnant women feel distressed or guilty about feeling anxious or panicky when everyone expects them to be happy.
-Pregnancy can be a very emotional experience.
+But pregnancy can be a very emotional experience and mental health problems such as anxiety and depression are common.
 Try to remember that your healthcare professionals won’t judge you for how you feel.
 Their focus will be on finding ways to help you stay well so you can take care of yourself and your baby.

 Have a look at our ideas for coping with stress and top tips for looking after your emotional wellbeing.